SAVNET-ProblemStatement-Architecture/Intra-domain-SAVNET-Architecture/draft-li-savnet-intra-domain-architecture-04.md

     | +----------------------------+ |
     +--------------------------------+
 ~~~
-{: #fig-sav-agent title="The workflow of SAV agent"}
+{: #fig-sav-agent title="The workflow of SAVNET Agent"}

+As mentioned in {{sec-arch-overview}}, the Validation Entity can be either an edge router or a border router.
+According to the definition of intra-domain SAV proposed in {{I-D.ietf-savnet-intra-domain-problem-statement}}, the edge router is responsible for validating packets received from the connected subnet and blocking those with source addresses of other subnets.
+While the border router is responsible for validating packets received from other ASes and blocking those with source addresses in internal source prefixes.
+Therefore, the working mechanism of SAVNET Agents of edge router and border router should be different, especially in the incremental/partial deployment scenario.

-For the SAV Agent of an edge router, it should first combine the local routing information and the SAV-specific information to obtain the complete source prefixes of each connected subnet.
+For the SAVNET Agent of an edge router, it should first combine the local routing information and the SAV-specific information to obtain the complete source prefixes of each connected subnet.
 Then, it binds the source prefixes of the subnet to its interface connected to the subnet, and conduct SAV at this interface.
 Packets arriving at the interface will be considered invalid and should be blocked, if their source addresses do not belong to the subnet.
 In the incremental/partial deployment scenario where not all edge routers connected to the same subnets deploy SAV-specific information communication mechanism, an edge router acting as a Validation Entity may not be able to identify complete source prefixes of the subnet.
-To avoid false positive problems in this case, the Validation Entity is recommended to use less strict SAV rules.
+To avoid improper problems in this case, the Validation Entity is recommended to use less strict SAV rules.
 For example, it can choose to only block packets with non-global or non-routable source addresses by using its local routing information.

-For the SAV Agent of a border router, it should combine the local routing information and the SAV-specific information to collect all internal source prefixes, i.e., the source prefixes of all internal subnets.
+For the SAVNET Agent of a border router, it should combine the local routing information and the SAV-specific information to collect all internal source prefixes, i.e., the source prefixes of all internal subnets.
 Then, it binds the internal source prefixes to the interfaces connected to other ASes and conducts SAV at these interfaces.
 Packets arriving at these interfaces will be considered invalid and should be blocked, if their source addresses belong to internal source prefixes.
 In the incremental/partial deployment scenario where not all edge routers in the intra-domain network deploy SAV-specific information communication mechanism, a border router acting as a Validation Entity may not be able to get complete internal source prefixes.
 In this scenario, the border router can still block inbound packets with source addresses belonging to the learned internal source prefixes.
-In addition, if the border router also implements inter-domain SAVNET architecture, its intra-domain SAV Agent can send the intra-domain SAV-specific information to its inter-domain SAV Agent, helping the inter-domain SAV Agent generate inter-domain SAV rules or inter-domain SAV-specific information.
+In addition, if the border router also implements inter-domain SAVNET architecture, its intra-domain SAVNET Agent can send the intra-domain SAV-specific information to its inter-domain SAVNET Agent, helping the inter-domain SAVNET Agent generate inter-domain SAV rules or inter-domain SAV-specific information.

 # Use Cases of Intra-domain SAVNET Architecture {#sec-use-case}

-Two use cases are given below to illustrate that intra-domain SAVNET architecture can work better than existing intra-domain SAV mechanisms.
+This section uses two use cases to illustrate that intra-domain SAVNET architecture can achieve more accurate and efficient SAV than existing intra-domain SAV mechanisms, both in the inbound and outbound directions.

 ## Use Case 1: Validating Outbound Packets from a Multi-homed Subnet at Edge Routers